Skip to content

 . $PROFILE

-4. Verify environment variables are applied:
+4. Verify the environment variables took effect:

 bash

-# Check ZenMux endpoint
+# Check the ZenMux service address

 echo $ANTHROPIC_BASE_URL